simorgh10/astro-tutorial/Notes.md

 * Customize the appearance of your links by adding a <style> tag to src/components/Social.astro.

 * Add a <style> tag to src/components/Footer.astro to improve the layout of its contents.

+# Build it yourself ⁠-⁠ Header

+* Create a new Header component.
+Import and use your existing Navigation.astro component inside a <nav> element which is inside a <header> element.

+* On each page, replace your existing <Navigation/> component with your new header.

+* Check your browser preview and verify that your header is displayed on every page.
+It won’t look different yet, but if you inspect your preview using dev tools, you will see that you now have elements like <header> and <nav> around your navigation links.

+* Update Navigation.astro with the CSS class to control your navigation links.
+Wrap the existing navigation links in a <div> with the class nav-links.

+* Copy the CSS styles below into global.css.
+These styles: https://docs.astro.build/en/tutorial/3-components/3/
+  + Style and position the navigation links for mobile
+  + Include an expanded class that can be toggled to display or hide the links on mobile
+  + Use a @media query to define different styles for larger screen sizes

+* MOBILE-FIRST DESIGN: Start by defining what should happen on small screen sizes first!
+Smaller screen sizes require simpler layouts.
+Then, adjust your styles to accommodate larger devices.
+If you design the complicated case first, then you have to work to try to make it simple again.

+* CSS PS: https://developer.mozilla.org/en-US/docs/Web/CSS/unset The unset CSS keyword resets a property to its inherited value if the property naturally inherits from its parent, and to its initial value if not.

+* Resize your window and look for different styles being applied at different screen widths.
+Your header is now responsive to screen size through the use of @media queries.

+*